-Read Important Literature and Trade Magazines
+Read Industry Literature and Trade Magazines

-Take Time to Review the Company’s Website
+Review the Company’s Website

 Be prepared on your first day to go around and meet people and introduce yourself.
-Taking the initiative to meet your co-workers will help set a good tone to your ability to establish personal and professional relationships.
+Taking the initiative to meet your co-workers will help set a good tone for your ability to establish personal and professional relationships.

-Get Yourself a Mentor
+Get Yourself an Internship Mentor

 If you find someone within the company that you respect and that you seem to hit it off with, why not ask them if they would be willing to mentor you during your time at the company.
-They will probably feel honored and believe us, you will be so glad that you have someone that you feel you can trust and that you feel has your best interest at heart.
+They will probably feel honored and you will be glad that you have someone that you feel you can trust and that you feel has your best interest at heart.